Categories

 Trophy shot with Nick Bowker

 • The Africa Bushpig is a mammal that belongs to the family of pigs.
 There are six subspecies of bushpig in the eastern and southern parts of Africa.
+Other indigenous species, such as cape bushbuck and kudu, are also found in these free-range hunting areas, offering additional opportunities for hunters.

 • The upper tusks of bushpig are poorly visible.
 Lower tusks (elongated canine teeth) are large, curved, and sharp and used mainly as weapons against predators.